cadCAD-org/documentation/docs/source/api.rst

 Dimension.freeze()
 ==================

-Freezing a dimension makes it immutable.
+Freezing a Dimension makes it immutable.
 Setter methods will no longer result in updated properties.
 In order to "update" a frozen Dimension, one would need to make a copy and shadow the same variable name: